orchetect/MIDIKit/README.md

 An elegant and modern CoreMIDI wrapper in pure Swift supporting MIDI 1.0 and MIDI 2.0.

 - Modular, user-friendly I/O
-- Automatic MIDI endpoint connection management and unique ID persistence
+- Automatic MIDI endpoint connection management and identity persistence
 - Strongly-typed MIDI events that seamlessly interoperate between MIDI 1.0 and MIDI 2.0
-- Automatically uses appropriate Core MIDI API and defaults to MIDI 2.0 on platforms that support them
+- Automatically uses appropriate Core MIDI API and defaults to MIDI 2.0 on platforms that support it
 - Supports Swift Playgrounds on iPad and macOS
+- Full documentation available in Xcode Documentation browser, including helpful guides and getting started information

 ## MIDIKit Extensions